Connect the BME280 STEMMA QT board to the Feather RP2040 Adalogger's STEMMA QT port with a STEMMA QT cable.

 Adding a Real-Time Clock (RTC)

-field in the JSON log increments with each measurement taken, it does not reflect the "actual" time the measurement was taken.
+The timestamp field in the JSON log increments with each measurement taken; it does not reflect the "actual" time the measurement was taken.
 To get that, you'll need to connect an RTC module like the DS3231 Precision RTC to your board.

-Once an RTC is connected and defined within config.json, the log file will automatically include a timestamp (in unix timestamp format) with the precise time each measurement was read and logged to the microSD card.
+To add an RTC, it needs to be connected to the STEMMA QT port and then defined within config.json, the log file will automatically include a timestamp (in unix timestamp format) with the precise time each measurement was read and logged to the microSD card.

 Don't forget that a Real Time Clock requires a battery backup to operate.
 A CR1220 size battery goes in the back, make sure the + symbol on the battery is visible when you insert it!